hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

-Hardaker & Dukhovni     Expires 29 September 2022               [Page 4]
+Hardaker & Dukhovni      Expires 2 October 2022                 [Page 4]

 Internet-Draft                    title                       March 2022

 2.4.
 Salt

-   Operators are encouraged to forgo using a salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).

    NSEC3 records provide an additional salt value, which can be combined with an FQDN to influence the resulting hash, but properties of this